milon27/nest-js-auth-service-boilerplate/README.md

 ## How to run

--   make sure you have [pnpm](https://pnpm.io/) install on your system as node package manager
+-   make sure you have [docker](https://www.docker.com/products/docker-desktop/) and [pnpm](https://pnpm.io/) install on your system as node package manager
 -   run on development
-    -   use mysql db from docker (you should have docker install on your machine) `docker compose up -d `
+    -   use postgres db from docker (you should have docker install on your machine) `docker compose up -d `
     -   install all dependencies and run the app

 ```bash